teiesti/anthem-next/res/manual/src/translate.md

     anthem translate program.lp --with tau-star,completion
 ``` -->
 However, keep in mind that the original program must be tight for the models of the completion to coincide with the stable models of the program!
+This property is not checked automatically during translation.